Three-coloring triangle-free graphs on surfaces I. Extending a coloring to a disk with one triangle: Graphs with one triangle

 Let $G''$ be a minimal subgraph of $G'$ such that $R$ is a subgraph of $G''$ and every $3$-coloring of $R$ that extends to a $3$-coloring of $G''$ extends to a $3$-coloring of $G'$.
 Then $G''\ne R$, for otherwise every $3$-coloring of $R$ extends to a $3$-coloring of $G''$, and hence to a $3$-coloring of $G'$, and therefore to one of $G$, contrary to the $R$-criticality of $G$.
 We conclude that $G''$ is $R$-critical.
 The minimality of $G$ implies that $G''$ is isomorphic to one of the graphs depicted in Figure~\ref{fig-6plus3}.
 But $R$ is an induced subgraph of $G$ by~\refclaim{DD} and $x_1$ is internal, and hence $G''$ is isomorphic to the graph of Figure~\ref{fig-6plus3}(b).
 Let $L'$ be the triangle of $G''$.
 By \refclaim{cl-onetr} we have $L'\neq T$, and hence $x_1x_3$ is an edge of $L'$.
 Let $t$ be the third vertex of $L'$.
 We may assume that $x_1$ is adjacent to $r_1$, $x_3$ is adjacent to $r_3$ and $t$ is adjacent to $r_5$, where the adjacencies take place in $G,G'$ and $G''$.
 Let $D'$ be the face boundary of the $5$-face of $G''$ incident with the edge $x_1x_3$, and let $D$ be the $8$-cycle of $G$ obtained from $D'$ by replacing the edge $x_1x_3$ by the path $P$ (see Figure~\ref{fig-12}).
 Let $L$ be the $6$-cycle in $G$ obtained from $L'$ by replacing the edge $x_1x_3$ by the path $P$.
 By~\refclaim{A} $T$ lies in the closed disk bounded by $L$, and since $t$ is adjacent to $r_5$ it follows that ins$(D)$ includes no cycle of length at most four.
 By~\refclaim{AA} no vertex of $G$ lies in the open disk bounded by $D$, and hence $v_4$ and $v_5$ lie in the open disk bounded by $L$.
 Since $G$ has no $4$-cycles we deduce that $x_4\not\in\{x_1,t\}$, and $x_3\ne x_4$, for otherwise $T=x_3v_4v_3$ and the cycle $x_3tx_1v_1v_5v_4$ includes the edge $v_5x_5$ in its inside but not $T$, contrary to~\refclaim{A}.
 Since $x_3$ is adjacent to $r_3$, the choice of $x_3$ implies that $x_4$ is adjacent to a vertex of $R$, contrary to the planarity of $G$.
 This proves~\refclaim{cl-no53}. \endclaim

 \myclaim{cl-disttr}{ The distance between $R$ and $T$ is at least two.}

 To prove~\refclaim{cl-disttr} suppose for a contradiction that the distance between $R$ and $T$ is at most one.
-Then it is exactly one by~\refclaim{F}, and so we may assume that say $t_1r_1\in E(G)$.
-Let $C$ be the closed walk in $G$ of length $11$ obtained by traversing $R\cup T$ and the edge $t_1r_1$ twice, and let $H$ be the subgraph of $G$ consisting of all vertices and edges of $G$ drawn in the closure of open disk bounded by $C$.
-By~\refclaim{AA} the graph $H$ satisfies (a), (b) or (c) of Theorem~\ref{thm-planechar}.
-If it satisfies (a), then by~\refclaim{Z} applied to $t_2$ and $t_3$ the graph $H$ consists of $R\cup T$ and two edges, one incident with $t_2$ and the other with $t_3$.
-It follows that the graph of Figure~\ref{fig-6plus3}(b) is isomorphic to a subgraph of $G$, contrary to~\refclaim{DD}.
+Then it is exactly one by~\refclaim{F}, and so we may assume that say $t_1r_1\in E(G)$. \rt{Let $C$ denote the closed walk $r_1r_2\ldots r_6r_1t_1t_2t_3t_1$.
+Then $C$ bounds an open disk.
+Let $H=\hbox{ins}(C)$.
+Since $G$ is $R$-critical, we see that $H\ne C$.
+By~\refclaim{AA} the graph $H$ satisfies (a), (b) or (c) of Theorem~\ref{thm-planechar}.} If it satisfies (a), then by~\refclaim{Z}, $t_2$ has a neighbor in $R$, contrary to~\refclaim{cl-onetr}.
 If $H$ satisfies (b), then $H-V(C)$ is a tree $X$ with at most three vertices, each of degree three.
 Both $t_2$ and $t_3$ have a neighbor in $X$, and hence $X\cup\{t_2,t_3\}$ includes the vertex-set of a $5$-cycle, contrary to~\refclaim{cl-no53}.
 Finally, $H$ cannot satisfy (c), because the cycle referenced in~(c) would contradict~\refclaim{cl-no53}.
 This proves~\refclaim{cl-disttr}.

 \myclaim{cl-no22r}{ No two vertices of degree two are adjacent in $G$}.